Fractured Magic: Chapter Five

 It was now or never.

-Next up, we meet one of my favorite characters.
+Next week, we meet one of my favorite characters.

 Discussion